OpenZeppelin/defender-as-code/README.md

 Moreover, the `serverless.yml` may contain an `ssot` property.
 More information can be found in the [SSOT mode](#SSOT-mode) section.

-This command will append a log entry in the `.defender` folder of the current working directory.
-Additionally, if any new relayer keys are created, these will be stored as JSON objects in the `.defender/relayer-keys` folder.
+This command will append a log entry in the `.platform` folder of the current working directory.
+Additionally, if any new relayer keys are created, these will be stored as JSON objects in the `.platform/relayer-keys` folder.

-> When installed from the template, we ensure the `.defender` folder is ignored from any git commits.
+> When installed from the template, we ensure the `.platform` folder is ignored from any git commits.
 However, when installing directly, make sure to add this folder it your `.gitignore` file.

 ### Info